Last Updated: December 11, 2024

 Your Articles of Organization will also need to be updated with a Certificate of Amendment, filed with the Department of State.
 Your operating agreement will need to be updated with the changes following the removal of the member.

-• Yes, New York requires all LLCs to file a biennial report in accordance with Section 301(e) of the state’s Limited Liability Company Law.
+• Yes, New York requires all LLCs to file a New York biennial report in accordance with Section 301(e) of the state’s Limited Liability Company Law.
 As the name suggests, a biennial report must be filed every two years with the Department of State.
 This is another task we can help you with using either our annual report service or Worry-Free Compliance service.

 • You aren’t required to have a business plan to form your New York LLC, but having one can be helpful.
 This plan can be used to outline how your company will be structured and what its short- and long-term goals are.